apache/ignite/modules/tensorflow/README.txt

 Apache Ignite TensorFlow Integration Module allowed using TensorFlow with Apache Ignite.
 In this scenario Apache Ignite will be a datasource for any TensorFlow model training.

-Apache Ignite TensorFlow Integration Module In Maven Project
+Import Apache Ignite TensorFlow Integration Module In Maven Project
 -------------------------------------

 If you are using Maven to manage dependencies of your project, you can add Cassandra Store module